excellent-ae/zannc-KeepsakePort/README.md

     - Configuration options for all keepsakes!

 ## Gifting Options
-    - To max out Thanatos, you need to level the Moonstone Axe to level 5
     - Hermes functions the same as the game default.
     - Persephone functions the same as the game default - gift to Hades With Persephone
     - Eurydice, Patroclus, Sisyphus and Thanatos gifting will be introduced with the Hades_Biomes mod.